 |Non-EEA Territories||Saint-Pierre-et-Miquelon, Guernsey, Jersey, Isle of Man|

 SEPA's purpose is to improve cross-border payment efficiency and to merge formerly fragmented national markets of euro payments into a single domestic market.
-With the use of a single bank account and a single set of payment tools, SEPA allows customers to make cashless euro payments to any banking account and anywhere as long as they are inside SEPA's supported territory.
+With the use of a single bank account and a single set of payment tools, SEPA allows customers to make cashless euro payments to any payment account and anywhere as long as they are inside SEPA's supported territory.
 People who own a bank account in a eurozone country can use it to receive salaries and payments throughout the eurozone even when they move to a different nation for work.

 Payments in currencies other than the euros will not be covered by SEPA in which domestic transactions in SEPA nations that do not use euros will continue to be made in native currencies.
 Other cross-border payments made via SEPA will be converted into euros, with a greater exchange fee than in eurozone nations.

 IBAN ( International Bank Account Number).
-This is an international account code established by the International Organization for Standardization (ISO) and the European Committee for Banking Standards to facilitate international transactions and eliminate errors during money transfers.
+This is an international account code established by the International Organization for Standardization (ISO) and the European Committee for Payment Standards to facilitate international transactions and eliminate errors during money transfers.

 The IBAN consists of a code that identifies the nation in which the account is located, the account holder's bank, and the account number.
 IBAN simplifies and expedites the processing of cross-border payments.
-IBAN numbers were solely used for money transfers between European countries.
+IBAN numbers were solely used for international money transfers between European countries.
 IBAN, on the other hand, is trusted by many countries around the world because of its convenience and accuracy.

 IBAN structure includes Country Code, Check Number, and BBAN in which